interledger/rafiki/localenv/README.md

 The secondary Happy Life Bank docker compose file (`./happy-life-bank/docker-compose.yml`) includes only the Rafiki services, not the data stores.
 It uses the data stores created by the primary Rafiki instance so it can't be run by itself.
 The `pnpm localenv:compose up` command starts both the primary instance and the secondary.

+See the `frontend` [README](../packages/frontend/README.md#ory-kratos) for more information regarding the Ory Kratos identity and user management system required for Admin UI.

 #### Autopeering